-A well-considered, well-crafted employee handbook is one of the most cost-effective ways to manage your risks as an employer.
+A well-considered, well-crafted employee handbook is one of the most cost-effective ways to manage your risk as an employer.

-Unfortunately, many employers fail to take full advantage of this opportunity to help employees understand the company's philosophy, their job descriptions and conditions of employment, the benefits available to them or the employment policies and procedures they are expected to follow.
-They also put themselves at greater risk.
+Unfortunately, many employers fail to take full advantage of this opportunity to help employees understand the company’s philosophy, their job descriptions and conditions of employment, the benefits available to them, or the employment policies and procedures they are expected to follow.
+This situation puts employers at greater risk.

 Employee Handbooks: The Basics

-While there are any number of mistakes that can be made with regard to employee handbooks, most involve small details.
+While any number of mistakes can be made with regard to employee handbooks, most involve small details.

-For instance, a poorly worded section on your rights to terminate or discipline an "at-will" employee can easily become a binding contractual promise that only allows you to fire that employee for "just cause" or unintentionally requires you to follow specific disciplinary steps before terminating their employment.
+For instance, a poorly worded section on your rights to terminate or discipline an “at-will” employee can easily become a binding contractual promise that only allows you to fire that employee for “just cause” or unintentionally requires you to follow specific disciplinary steps before terminating the person’s employment.

-Other problems can arise if you try to create a comprehensive employee handbook that has everything in it and that explains everything in too much detail.
-It is essential that the handbook contain language providing that the handbook does not constitute part of an employment contract between the employer and the employee, and that the employer has the right to modify the book at any time.
-In addition, a number of issues should be addressed, such as issues involving drug and alcohol policy, full-time versus part-time employment, use of the computers for private purposes, equal employment issues, working hours, holidays and vacations, civic leave (which includes jury duty, and, if the employer is large enough, time to vote), and military leave, which is now a very significant issue, due to the need to fill positions for the National Guard and reserves, who may be gone for a substantial length of time, rules as to how long a job needs to be held open, what the employees' obligations are upon their return and other issues, Disciplinary policies and use of company vehicles, credit cards and cell phones, and dress policies should be covered.
-In addition, it is very important to have a strong sexual harassment policy in place and follow it in order to prevent sexual harassment in the workplace and to avoid a lawsuit.
+Other problems can arise if you try to create a comprehensive employee handbook that has everything in it and contains too much detail.
+Language stating that the handbook does not constitute part of an employment contract between the employer and the employee and that the employer has the right to modify the book at any time is essential.
+In addition, a number of issues should be addressed, such as drug and alcohol policies, full-time versus part-time employment, computer use for private purposes, equal opportunity employment, working hours, holidays and vacations, civic leave (e.g., jury duty), and military leave.
+Disciplinary policies and use of company equipment, vehicles, credit cards, and cell phones, as well as dress code policies should be covered.
+In addition, having and following a strong sexual harassment policy is very important to helping prevent sexual harassment in the workplace and avoiding a lawsuit.

-Last, laws affecting businesses and employers change.
-Your needs as a business owner may change as well.
-For these reasons, it is also important to keep your employee handbook updated regularly.
+Laws affecting businesses and employers change, and your needs as a business owner may change, as well.
+For these reasons, it is important to regularly review and update your employee handbook.